5 For his anger endureth but a moment; in his favour is life: weeping may endure for a night, but joy cometh in the morning

-Those difficulties can be medical from birth, heredity, by accident, or deliberate which causes suffering(s) which there is no permanent cures.
+Those difficulties can be medical in nature from hereditary, by accident, or deliberate which causes suffering(s) which there is no cures.
 Other difficulties also includes addiction(s), being a victim of a crime, or being born in an abusive or toxic environment, and then dealing with the psychological damage and emotional trauma afterward.

 When we think of healings and deliverances in scripture, we think of God permanently healing a Syrian Leper, or delivering the Hebrews from the hands of the Egyptians, but we do not often imagine people in the Bible living with their greatest ailment(s).